Postgraduate Training Course in Reproductive Health/Chronic Disease

 In order to improve on the specimen collection with the hope of improving the sensitivity of the cytology the liquid based preparations of sample collection were developed.
 The spatula or brush is broken and the part used for collecting the specimen is inserted into a tube with preservative solution and sent to the laboratory with the necessary precautions.
 The advantage offered here is that all the cells harvested are sent to the laboratory.
 The specimen is centrifuged with removal of blood and mucus.
 The cellular pellet is removed and suspended in diluent and a nice smear is then made on the slide.
 The smear when dry is ready to be read by the cyto-technician or pathologist.
 This method improves on the sensitivity of the test with a higher SIL detection rate.
 Vassilakos (29) et al, working in 3 different laboratories in Europe demonstrated an increased detection of LSIL by 59% and HSIL by 78.9%.
 The rate of detection of ASCUS was also reduced by 43.38%.
 In a meta-analysis of 12 published papers using the liquid based thin prep 2000, Martha Hutchinson (30) indicates that the thin prep improves screening quality and increases the SIL detection rate.
 On average these studies demonstrate a 66% increase in the detection of LSIL and a 57% increase in the detection of HGIL with an attendant reduction in the diagnosis of ASCUS.

-This system has been improved further with automation.
-In the automated computerised system the computer screens all the normal slides and refers those complicated slides to be read by the cyto- technician or the pathologist.
+the normal slides and refers those complicated slides to be read by the cyto- technician or the pathologist.
 This system can handle many cases daily and it has the good prospect for telemedicine use.
 Dr. P. Vassilakos (31) has been involved in the telemedicine practice for some time now.
 This may also pave the way for difficult slides taken in less endowed areas of the world to get assistance with the interpretation.

 These systems that have been described so far are very expensive and are not within easy reach of most developing countries.
 There is therefore the need to develop screening systems with fairly high sensitivity and specificity but at the same time easily available, affordable and easily accessible and user friendly.
 These attributes can be given to the visual inspection (naked eye) of the cervix with acetic acid (VIA).